camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

   .executeAsync();
 ```

-Using a batch the process instance migration is split into several jobs which
+Using a batch, the process instance migration is split into several jobs which
-are executed asynchronous.
-These batch jobs are executed by the job executer.
+are executed asynchronously.
+These batch jobs are executed by the job executor.
 See the [batch][] section for more information.
 A batch is completed if all
 batch execution jobs are successfully completed.
-But in contrast to the
+However, in contrast to the
-synchronous migration it is not guaranteed that either all or none process
+synchronous migration, it is not guaranteed that either all or no process
-instance is migrated.
+instances are migrated.
 As the migration is split into several independent batch
-execution jobs every single job can fail or succeed.
+execution jobs, every single job can fail or succeed.

-If a batch execution migration job fails it is retried by the job executor
+If a batch execution migration job fails, it is retried by the job executor
 and if no retries are left an incident is created.
-In this case manual actions
+In this case, manual action
-are necessary to complete the batch migration.
+is necessary to complete the batch migration.

 # BPMN-specific Effects